Skip to main content

 These are the two jewels of the Swiss system:

-• EPFL (École Polytechnique Fédérale de Lausanne): world top 15 in engineering and sciences.
+• EPFL (École Polytechnique Fédérale de Lausanne): #22 worldwide in the overall QS 2026 ranking and world top 10 in engineering (QS ranking by subject).
 Campus in French (and increasingly English).
 It’s the Swiss version of Polytechnique, with an ultramodern campus, cutting-edge research, and one of Europe’s most dynamic startup ecosystems.

-• ETH Zurich (Eidgenössische Technische Hochschule): world top 10.
+• ETH Zurich (Eidgenössische Technische Hochschule): #7 worldwide in the QS 2026 ranking, a top-10 fixture for years.
 Albert Einstein’s university.
 Courses mainly in German at Bachelor level, massively English at Master level.
 Engineering, sciences, computer science, architecture.

 Universities of Applied Sciences (HES)